go-acme/lego/docs/content/dns/zz_gen_cloudflare.md

 The environment variable names can be suffixed by `_FILE` to reference a file instead of a value.
 More information [here](/lego/dns/#configuration-and-credentials).

+The Global API Key needs to be used, not the Origin CA Key.